Dissemination of Research Results

 Whether you are writing a grant application, conducting a study, or ready to publish research results, disseminating research findings is relevant at all phases of research, including:

-This website offers a number of tools and examples that have been created for researchers and community organizations that conduct research to use and share study findings in everyday, easy-to-understand language.
-To access these tools, use the navigation menu on the left-hand side.
+This website offers tools and examples that have been created for researchers and community organizations that conduct research to use and share study findings in everyday, easy-to-understand language.
+To access these resources, use the navigation menu on the left-hand side.